Documentation

 Click the “Run Scan” button on the SmartFix admin page.
 The scan process:

-- Local scan (1–3s): Reads PHP files from all active plugins, extracts hooks, assets, post types, REST routes, and recent error log entries.
+- Local scan (1–3s): Reads PHP files from all active plugins, extracts hooks, assets, post types, REST routes.

-- Upload to backend (<1s): Sends the extracted data to
+- Upload to backend (<1s): Sends extracted data to

-smartfixwp.com/api/plugin/report. - Analysis (2–6s): Backend runs rule-based detection, checks the known conflict database, and runs AI analysis on ambiguous cases.
+smartfixwp.com/api/plugin/report. - Analysis (2–6s): Rule-based detection, known conflict database, and AI analysis.

 - Results displayed: Conflicts appear in your admin panel, sorted by severity.